ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 - "Understanding the interface between the ESMValCore preprocessor and a diagnostic script."

 keypoints:
-- "ESMValTool providees helper functions to interface a Python diagnostic script with ESMValCore preprocessor output."
+- "ESMValTool provides helper functions to interface a Python diagnostic script with ESMValCore preprocessor output."
-- "Existing diagnostics can be used as templates and modfied to write new diagnostics."
+- "Existing diagnostics can be used as templates and modified to write new diagnostics."
 ---

 ## Introduction